Pictures of a Fleeting World |

 by Stefan Grissemann

 Memory is a central theme of your work.
 The essential thing about cinema and video art is to create memory, to capture something for a time afterwards.
-What part does the concept memory play in your work?
+What part does the concept of memory play in your work?

 In “Pictures of a fleeting world” I start with the memory of my grandfather, a man who lived for more than a hundred years.
 In the time just before he died I often asked myself what kind of images remain after such a long life, where does this last drop of energy come from when the body is hardly alive any more?

 It’s also a very personal project because it’s about my own memory.
-The starting point is based on a thought from Canetti, in which it he maintains that images are necessary in life, for orientation, images one can bring to mind when necessary, giving one a kind of life-scaffolding.
+The starting point is based on a thought from Canetti, in which he maintains that images are necessary in life, for orientation, images one can bring to mind when necessary, giving one a kind of life-scaffolding.
 Canetti calls this “nets” – that is pictures in and on which something is captured.
+I have experienced this very clearly myself: There was a phase in my life completely without television during my childhood, at the time when the fascination for the cinema was therefore much greater.
+Whether it was the very first Karl May or not is irrelevant: The greater than life-sized cinema picture always overwhelmed me, gave me incredible energy.

 It is well known that the cinema has a generally euphoric effect.

 I always had this feeling.
 With Canetti however this feeling has nothing to do with the cinema, he is talking about a Bruegel painting in the Art History Museum, which has become something of a life-picture., an image of orientation, for him.
 I believe that these life-images I am searching for come mostly from my childhood – they are images I have tried to find in the “magic hour”, and also tried to get out of myself, layer by layer.
 And it’s not just images with me, but also the sound to the images, this is often smelted together in my memory.
-But there are also other images which have become important in my work, those which have emerged and presented themselves to me through the media.
+But there are also other images that have become important in my work, those which have emerged and presented themselves to me through the media.
 My generation is the last one to distinguish between “one’s own” and the “medial” memory.
 Already the next generation lives much more in this conveyed world.
 In “Pictures of a fleeting world” I’m trying to hint at the equality of the images coming out of me and the found, medially conveyed.
 As a camera-man I am also a picture collector, whereby the abundance of material I collect on my journeys provides a kind of assistant memory.

 How does one get access to the childhood images you’re talking about?
 These are partly buried deep in the subconscious.